Benefits of mulch

 How often should I apply new mulch?

-Most experts recommend reapplying a fresh layer of mulch every 1-2 years to maintain the benefits.
+Most landscaping experts recommend reapplying a fresh layer of mulch once or twice per year, typically in the spring and fall, to maintain the 2-4 inch depth.

 Connect with certified professionals in your area